-- A. The offices of president, first, second and third vice presidents, secretary, treasurer and four rider representatives are elective.
-These people will take office at the first meeting of the month following elections. - B. Positions approved by the executive board are: referee, starter, course marshal and chief tech inspector.

-- C. Nominations may be made at any regular meeting from the first meeting after July 1st, up to and including the election meeting.
+- A. The offices of president, first, second and third vice presidents, secretary, treasurer and four rider representatives and the director elected pursuant to Article 10 shall be annually elected by the membership.
+These people will take office at the first meeting of the month following elections. - B. Nominations for the offices set forth in Article 4A may be made at any regular meeting from the first meeting after July 1st, up to seven days including weekends and holidays prior to the election date.
 The secretary shall record all nominations, declare all nominations closed at the conclusion of nominations, and inform the membership of all nominations at every meeting during the nomination period.
-The election meeting date will be set by the executive board. - D. Election shall be held by secret ballot and, in the event of a tie ballot, balloting shall continue until the office has been filled by a majority vote.
+The election date shall be on the second to the last race of the year. - C. Elections shall be held by ballot.
+The board of directors, except for the director standing for election in any given year, shall act as election judge.
+In the event of a tie ballot, the election judge shall break the tie by a majority vote of the election judge.
+The election judge shall determine the results of the election.
+The election judge shall determine and announce the results of the election within seven days of the election date. - D. Directors shall be elected according to Article 10 herein.